The respondent is a 51-year-old male Egyptian. He traveled in a transit group consisting of eight POM.

 At this location, 17 – 20 men were already waiting.
 All of them wore balaclavas, three wore plain black uniforms without any writing or insignias on them and the remaining men wore civilian clothes.
 Some of the men spoke Arabic in a Syrian dialect.
 The men didn’t carry proper weapons but tree branches and spoke Greek among themselves.

 Again, the POM were searched.
 While waiting in line, one of the men asked the respondent in Arabic to move on which made him step out of line.
-Immediately, another man kicked him in the chest and two others started beating him with an metal baton: “I was begging them to stop and they didn’t.
+Immediately, another man kicked him in the chest and two others started beating him with a metal baton: “I was begging them to stop and they didn’t.
 I told them: ‘Please, blessed by Jesus, Mariam, whatever you believe in, don’t beat me more!’
 But they didn’t stop.”
 This assault lasted for 30 minutes.
 All POM were beaten in this instance, including minors and women.

 The POM were only taken halfway to the other side and forced to jump into the water in the middle of the river.
 The water level was almost reaching to the respondent’s chest and he described that “it was so cold we barely could stand.
 Continuing walking I was freezing!”.

 In this way, everyone was pushed back except for the Moroccan woman, a member of the respondent’s initial transit group.
-Although she had gotten into the same boat as the respondent, she was taken out from it again by one of the men wearing balaclavas.
+Although she had gotten into the same boat as the respondent, she was taken out of it again by one of the men wearing balaclavas.
 She was not pushed back in this incident but the respondent also had no information about the whereabouts of the woman.

 After his arrival on Turkish territory, the respondent asked others from the transit group for help as he was severely injured and couldn’t walk properly.
-He was helped by another Moroccan person who had experienced the same pushback and together they walked for about two hours to the village of Kadıdondurma where they got a taxi to Edirne.
+He was helped by another Moroccan person who had experienced reportedly the same pushback and together they walked for about two hours to the village of Kadıdondurma where they got a taxi to Edirne.

 The respondent expressed his intention to claim asylum twice – once in the detention site where he was simply ignored and once before the pushback at the river where he was beaten up as a response.